 As the season turns around and we are suddenly faced with high temperatures and lots of hot sun, it’s nice to look back and daydream about the awesome mountain adventures you’ve done in the past months.
 Due to a colder start of the spring, the nature remained in its snooze mode for a couple of weeks longer this year, but once it finally did wake up, it was freaking insane!
 I’d never seen so many daffodils in the mountains before, nor had the mid-elevation peaks looked so lush and verdant in early June.

-Let’s go through the most memorable mountain hikes (and one awesome climb!) that Exploring Slovenia did this spring.
+Let’s go through the most memorable mountain hikes in Slovenia (and one awesome climb!) that we explored together this spring.

 There’s that special moment in the year when we get to see two seasons overlap.
 Lively birds singing, trees blossoming and the first flowers announcing the arrival of warmer spring days down in the valleys.
 However, higher up in the mountains the strong north winds and freezing temperatures still hold a firm hold over the white mountaintops.
 The best of spring and winter in the great outdoors is right here, it’s just a matter of us grasping it or not.